 Now, 24Mantra millet products are exported to international markets and have taken the space on the shelf of retail stores.
 The demand for organic millet products is increasing day by day.

-Manna Foods: There is a range of millet products in the brand name Manna.
+Manna Foods: There is a range of millet products under the brand name Manna.
 It has not only done well in the domestic market as well as in the international markets.
-The millet products are exported to countries like United Arab Emirates, Singapore, and many more.
+The millet products are exported to countries like the United Arab Emirates, Singapore, and many more.